Local Complete Segal Spaces: Equivalence with the local Joyal model Structure

 \begin{corollary} $p^{*}, L^{2}$ both preserve and reflect local complete Segal equivalences. \end{corollary}

 \begin{proof} Follows from the fact that $t_{!}$ preserves and reflects local equivalences, \ref{eq 1} and \ref{eq 3}. \end{proof}

 \begin{theorem} The category $s^{2}\textbf{Sh}(\mathscr{C})$, along with the class of local complete Segal equivalences, monomorphisms and Segal-injective fibrations, forms a left proper model structure.
-Let $i$ denote the inclusion of bisimplicial sheaves into bisimplicial presheaves.
+Let $i$ denote the inclusion of bi-simplicial sheaves into bi-simplicial presheaves.
 There is a Quillen equivalence

 \end{theorem}

 \begin{proof}

 The associated sheaf functor preserves and reflects local complete Segal equivalences and also preserves cofibrations.
 Hence, the inclusion functor preserves Segal-injective fibrations.
 Thus, the functors form a Quillen pair.
 The unit map of the adjunction $X \rightarrow L^{2}(X)$ is a local Reedy, and hence complete Segal equivalence, and the counit map is the identity.
 Thus, if we prove the first statement, we have the second.